-On Cloud Platform environments, you can configure a limited subset of PHP settings to improve Drupal application performance or remediate certain errors.
+This document provides instructions on how to configure a limited subset of PHP settings on Cloud Platform environments in order to improve Drupal application performance or remediate certain errors.

 - Sign in to the Cloud Platform user interface and select the application you want to configure.